ssydyc/lintcode/README.md

 # lintcode
-This folder includes problems in lintcode (jiuzhang laddar - algortihms)
+This folder includes problems in lintcode (jiuzhang ladder - algortihms)